pelayoarbues/quartz/content/notes/Training a Personal LoRA on Replicate Using FLUX.1-dev.md

 ![Birme](notes/attachments/birme.webp)

-I haven’t tested other aspect ratios yet, but the documentation suggests no issue with varying aspect ratios:

-	“**You do not need to crop/resize your images.** The loader will automatically resize them and can handle varying aspect ratios.”
+I haven’t tested other aspect ratios yet, but the documentation suggests no issue with varying aspect ratios: *“You do not need to crop/resize your images.
+The loader will automatically resize them and can handle varying aspect ratios.”*

 Remember that the only supported formats are .jpg, .jpeg, and .png—so avoid using .webp files for now.
 ### Captioning